‘You will become…an A-list superhero!’ Ralphie said to the skinny little blonde in her bedroom mirror.

 Kazé made a face.

-The Canine let out a piercing howl that ruptured shop windows.
+The Canine finally wrenched its head loose from the bus (destroying half the framework in the process) and let out a piercing howl that ruptured shop windows.

 Wincing, Ralphie pressed her headphones to her ears to muffle the sound.
 ‘What’s it doing?!’